craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

 The links below are Amazon Affiliate links.
 I've only linked to the products that I used for this project, and all of them worked really well.

 * [3M Green Masking Tape 401](https://amzn.to/2U0yOld).
 This follows curves well and forms a tight seal.
 It's worth the extra cost.
+* [Plastic Sheet with Tape](https://amzn.to/2DjGtFy) This isn't in the photo, it's great to have when it's time to mask off the Jeep for painting.
 * [Bondo Glazing and Spot Putty](https://amzn.to/2W4eIbG).
 You might be able to get away without this.
 But it's nice to have for final details and tiny holes.
 * [POR-15 Gloss Black Rust Preventive Coating](https://amzn.to/2FDwBZA) I bought the multi pack of 4oz cans.
 This stuff goes a long way per can, and once you open a can you need to reseal carefully, and even then it'll sometimes go off.
 Stay away from the large cans!
 * [Bondo Fiberglass Cloth](https://amzn.to/2DmvhZ6)